d4rkc0d3r/UnityAndVRChatQuirks/README.md

 # UnityAndVRChatQuirks
 A loose collection of random small mostly shader related things I stumbled upon.
+Most of these are extremely niche and or cursed edge cases.
+This simply represents what I have learned over the years and is only relevant to unity dx11 with fxc.
+There could be misunderstandings about these systems on my part as well as there is not much prior information to easily find about these topics.

 ## Differences between AMD and Nvidia
 ### Alpha to Coverage